 This was the first time I’ve ever conducted a workshop from a bed.
-The spirit of the 6os was there and all I could do as I started was to reach out an arm in embrace and to ask the audience “Where is Yoko?”
+All I could do as I started was to reach out an arm to embrace my silent 1960s partner and to ask the audience – “Where is Yoko?”

 The bedroom in question was that of Lady Binning whose husband, Lord Binning, was the Commanding Officer of The Royal Horse Guards – the premier calvary regiment of the British Army – at the time the 19th Century turned into the 20th.

-Lady Binning gave her house – Fenton House in Hampstead – to the National Trust when she died in 1952.
+Lady Binning gave this property – Fenton House in Hampstead – to the National Trust when she died in 1952.

 It was here – in the house and gardens

 It was a sublime weekend

 in Lady Binning’s bedroom

 and we literally couldn’t have got more people in